listener-js/listener/docs/README.md

 ## Goals

-Turn existing class functions into event listeners.
+Easily turn existing class functions into event listeners.

-Call listener class functions like normal (with the same types).
+Call listener functions like normal (and preserve original types).

 Make it easy to connect listener functions to each other.